nicenoize/master-thesis/python-code/README.md

 ## Requirements

-The project dependencies are listed in `requirements.txt`.
+The project dependencies for voice isolation are listed in `requirements.txt`.
 To install them, run: 'pip install -r requirements.txt'

+To use the transcription, translation and sentiment analysis tool, please create an anaconda environment using the following command: 'conda env create -f voice_analysis.yml'

 Note: This project requires Python 3.8 or higher.